Notes

 The cabinets and larder yield mostly dust & grain moths, but a successful Scrounge roll might find:

-- Bottle of 6 units of sunflower oil
+- Bottle of 6 units of sunflower oil.

-The packet of gold lacquer:
+Packet of gold lacquer:

 - Contains only a mouthful.
 A single dose.
 If eaten, it locks the eater’s infested stress at its current level for 24 hours (even if it’s at 0.)
 The eater won’t know this, however.
 The powder is piquant, and gets under the gums.